deege/deegeu-ios-swift-video-camera/README.md

 The purpose of this repository is to supplement the ["How to record and play video in iOS 9 and Swift 2.0"](http://www.deegeu.com/how-to-capture-video-in-ios-and-swift/) video with code, and to provide a simple starting point for building basic video functionality in your apps.

-The “How to record and play video in iOS 9 and Swift 2.0” video demonstrates recording a video, saving it to your documents directory, and the playing it back.
+The “How to record and play video in iOS 9 and Swift 2.0” video demonstrates recording a video, saving it to your documents directory, and the playing it back. **The code is updated for Swift 3.1 and iOS 10.3, so it differs from the original video.**

 [![How to capture video in iOS 9 and Swift 2.0](http://img.youtube.com/vi/VZzx0ZXtkg0/0.jpg)](http://www.youtube.com/watch?v=VZzx0ZXtkg0)